Luxury Canvas Tent Rentals for an Incredible Alaska Camping Experience on the Matanuska GlacierSutton, Alaska (United States)

-Ask about the different packages offered by the host, like the Matanuska Getaway, the Climbing Package, Glacier Trek Package, and more.
+Guests should look into packages offered by the host, like the Matanuska Getaway, Helicopter Glacier Tours, Ice Climbing Trips, Glacier Trek Packages, and more.

 Glampers here receive a complimentary breakfast with Alaskan coffee to provide the energy needed for a fantastic day of outdoor adventure.

 There are no facilities or grills for guests to cook meals.
-Dining options can be found a short drive from the property and are open until 8 p.m. during peak season (June-August).
+Dining options can be found a short drive from the property and are open until 9 p.m. during peak season— June-August.

-Guests must be 12 years or older to stay in our tents.
+Guests must be 8 years or older to stay in the tents and 12 years or older to stay in a tent by themselves.
 The property is not suitable for small children.
 The hosts try to provide a tranquil experience for their guests and do not want small children disrupting that experience for other guests.
-Read More